 Users learn a variety of procedural skills including drawing blood, wound care, lumbar puncture, joint injection, central line insertion, IV placement, arterial blood draw, chest tube insertion, and airway management.
 All learners practice skills sets before working with patients, to learn a new procedure or to refresh their skills.

 From Operating Room to Emergency Room to Medical Intensive Care Unit to Surgical Intensive Care Unit to Delivery Room, this fully equipped space can be transformed to meet the need of the learner.

 The Virtual Hospital has six patient rooms, one with an attached bathroom.
 Students enter from the outside hallway during a simulation while faculty and simulation technicians sit behind one way glass to operate the manikin and run the simulation.

 Virtual Outpatient Clinic

-The Virtual Outpatient Clinic has 12 exam rooms.
-Our AV system, one way glass, headphones and centrally located control station allow us to monitor each room.
-Students enter the rooms from external hallways.
-Standardized Patients enter the rooms from the center hallway.
+The Clinic has 12 exam rooms containing an AV system, one way glass, headphones and a centrally located control station to allow monitoring in each room.
 Computers are located outside each room for students to complete pre- and post-encounter activities as well as inside each room for the Standardized Patients to complete their evaluations.
-All 12 rooms can be observed simultaneously on two large monitors.

 Each room has 2 cameras, one fixed and one that can tilt and zoom.
 Video and audio recording is available in 4 out of our 7 rooms.
 Recordings are reviewed with learners during the debriefing session.